 Pros and Cons

 There are a lot of good features the Beretta Nano possess and one of them is the size that is ideal for concealed carry.
-It is ridiculously small considering the punches it carries.
-It is easy to operate and maintain and because the serial number is on the chassis, you can swap your polymer grip to black, brown, OD green or even pink.
+It is ridiculously small but the best quality handgun.
+It is easy to operate and maintain and because the serial number is on the chassis, you can swap your polymer grip to black, brown, OD green, and even pink.
 The Nano’s snag-free design leaves nothing to poke you when you carry it in your pocket and nothing to catch when drawing the pistol.
 But just like everything else, the Beretta Nano also has its downside and it is the heavy trigger pull.
 The trigger pull is around 7-8 pounds right out of the box.
 Other than that, some shooters might encounter an FTE using 115 grain but when you use 120-grain ammo or above, there’s a strong possibility you will not experience a malfunction.